 Plant proteins are nutrient-dense, not just because they are high in protein but also because they include additional nutrients, including fibre, vitamins, and minerals.

-Our fibre consumption is often inadequate, but by including plant proteins such as pulses, peas, and almonds in your diet, you may easily increase your fibre intake.
+Our fibre consumption is inadequate, but by including plant proteins such as pulses, peas, and almonds in your diet, you may easily increase your fibre intake.

 Quinoa, for example, is a complete protein containing all nine essential amino acids we require.
 Others are deficient in certain amino acids, thus, eating a range of meals is necessary to obtain all 9.